 Modpack and Resource Pack Installation Tutorial

 With the modpack installed, it's time to load into game!
-Keep in mind this will take a long time.It can also be extremely finnicky so I would advise not clicking within the window or attempting to tab out.Once it loads, you should make a Singleplayer World and load into it.
+Keep in mind this can take a long time.It can also be extremely finnicky so I would advise not clicking within the window or attempting to tab out.Once it loads, you should make a Singleplayer World and load into it.
 This will finalize any other loading the modpack needs to do.After you have successfully loaded into your singleplayer world, you are free to exit the world.

 While a Resource Pack isn't required to play on the server, it can greatly enhance your experience.
 Resource Packs change the way blocks and items look.
 When everyone using the same pack, it makes the world's builds look as intended.This section of the tutorial will guide you through Resource Pack installation.